Successful PR in Scotland

 In total, our extensive coverage of the Slainte launch created more than 600,000 Opportunities To See (OTS), but even more crucially it has resulted in enquiries from numerous tour operators expressing an interest in bring their clients to this fantastic Scottish experience – exactly what Surgeons’ Hall were looking for.

-Find out how your business or organisation could benefit from successful public relations
+Find out how your business or organisation could benefit from successful Scottish PR

 We’d love the chance to discuss how our expert public relations services could benefit your business – and how our powerful storytelling could help tell your story to the world.